The Importance of Vendor Risk Management for CISOs

 What is vendor risk management?
 Vendor risk management (VRM) is the process a company takes to verify that their suppliers and providers comply with specific regulations and standards so as not to negatively impact their company.

-Why Is Vendor Risk Management Important for My Business Operations and Logistics?
+Why Vendor Management is Important for Mitigating Business Risk

-And that’s not surprising.
-Some of the benefits many of us leverage while working with vendors include reducing costs by not having to field or maintain complex or specialized IT staff to handle or maintain niche functions.
+Some of the benefits businesses gain by working with vendors include reducing costs by not having to field or maintain complex or specialized IT staff to handle or maintain niche functions.
 Additionally, you can bring much higher levels of specialized expertise to your organization, whether that applies to security, machine learning, cloud support, or any other important business function.
 Finally, the combined benefits of support, expertise, and efficiency contribute significantly to the resiliency and scalability of your business and IT infrastructure.

 Since vendors fill these necessary niches for our businesses, they understandably come into contact with critical business operations and information.
 This is why you’ll see industries like healthcare, with strict HIPAA regulations, maintain well-defined rules on the obligations and requirements for vendors handling patient information.